edixos/Nauticus/docs/crds-apis.md

-SpaceStatus defines the observed state of Space
+SpaceStatus defines the observed state of Space.

 <table>
     <thead>